-A left ventricular assist device (LVAD) or simply a ventricular assist device is a mechanical electronic device which is used as a pump for the heart.
-Mostly, LVAD is implanted when the heart's condition has been deteriorating that can potentially lead to heart failure.
-The LVAD is surgically implanted which is aids in lifting the left ventricle (main pumping chamber of the heart) pump blood to the rest of the body.
+A left ventricular assist device (LVAD) or simply a ventricular assist device, is a mechanical electronic device which is used as a pump for the heart.
+Mostly, LVAD is implanted when the heart's condition has been deteriorating, that can potentially lead to heart failure.
+The LVAD is surgically implanted, which is aids in lifting the left ventricle (main pumping chamber of the heart) pump blood to the rest of the body.

 However, don't confuse LVAD for an artificial heart.
 The artificial heart replaces the failing heart whereas the LVAD instead of replacing the heart, assists it does its job.
 LVAD is a very good medical option for the patients who are too weak to get open heart surgery to treat heart disease or are in a long queue to get a heart transplant.
 Sometimes, a permanent LVAD is used for patients who are terminally ill and now their condition may not allow them to get extensive and complicated surgery such as a heart transplant.
-This kind of treatment is also called destination therapy.
+This treatment is also called destination therapy.

 In a situation where the patient may be declared ineligible for a heart transplant, an LVAD implant becomes the permanent solution.
-This is called Destination Therapy which has been becoming more common since the time LVAD's benefits are having a huge impact on lives on people who had a diseased heart before LVAD surgery.
+This is called destination therapy which has been becoming more common since the time LVAD's benefits are having a huge impact on lives on people who had a diseased heart before LVAD surgery.

-When an LVAD is implanted for temporary heart failure, the type of implant is called Bridge to Recovery.
+When an LVAD is implanted for temporary heart failure, the type of implant is called bridge to recovery.
 In some cases which are rare, a heart may recover its strength after being given time to relax by an LVAD implant for the time being.

 Doctors often resort to using an artificial heart to replace the ventricle's function in the heart.
 Individuals with severe heart failure might benefit from this gadget since it aids blood circulation throughout the body.
 These devices are used not just as a bridge to a heart transplant but also by many patients instead of a transplant altogether.